aws-samples/aws-bootstrap-kit-examples/source/4-containerized-service/README.md

    npm run build
    ```

-1. Deploy default stack of the CDK application, the **LandingPagePipelineStack** one.
+1. Deploy default stack of the CDK application, the **PipelineStack** one.
    ```
    cdk deploy --profile cicd
    ```

-### Destroy the **LandingPagePipelineStack**
+### Destroy the **PipelineStack**

-You can easily destroy the **LandingPagePipelineStack** and free up the deployed AWS resources on the CICD account:
+You can easily destroy the **PipelineStack** and free up the deployed AWS resources on the CICD account:

 ```
 cdk destroy --profile cicd
 ```

-> Deleting the pipeline stack doesn't delete the **LandingPageStack** from the Staging and Prod accounts.
+> Deleting the pipeline stack doesn't delete the **InfrastructureStack** from the Staging and Prod accounts.
 You have to delete them manually whether through the AWS CloudFormation console or the AWS CLI.

 ### Troubleshooting